 Are video game discs kept on the hold shelf with the case?

 No, the discs are still kept behind the Returns Desk.
-You may check-out the case at the self-check machine and retrieve the disc from the Returns Desk.
+You may check-out the case at the self-check machine and retrieve the disc from a staff member at the Returns Desk.
 Alternatively, you may check-out the game at the Returns Desk and obtain the disc at the same time.
-Small reminder slips are attached to the back of all video games on hold.

 What happens if I have several on hold at the same time or I have an oversize item on the hold shelf?